gregrecco67/AudiblePlanets/README.md

 ### MSEG Page

 The MSEG page exposes controls for producing arbitrary control signals, single or repeating, with many of the same parameters as the LFOs on the main page.
 Double-click to create points, which you can click and drag to their desired locations, or turn on "Draw" and select a draw mode from the drop-down menu.
 All control points will snap to grid lines they are near.
 Scroll with the mouse wheel to adjust the number of horizontal divisions in the grid, and scroll with a modifier key held down (e.g., control, shift, alt) to adjust the vertical grid.

+### Macros Page

+This page exposes controls for four sources of modulation that can be assigned to any number of parameters to modulate them all at once.
+Click on "Add" in the upper left of any one to assign modulation destinations.

 # Motivation / Inspiration